 With Recluse or Not?, Catherine Scott (University of Toronto), Matt Bertone (NC State University), and Eleanor Spicer Rice (Dr. Eleanor’s Book of Common Spiders) hope to provide a platform to clear up this large-scale mistaken identity and to educate the public about these spiders.
 The researchers also hope to find out where these spiders are actually living.
 While recluses aren’t as widespread as people think, they can be found outside their native range, and that information is worth noting.

-Then the team will respond to the citizen—a quick-and-easy way for the public to get an expert opinion, without harming spiders.
+Then the team will respond—a quick-and-easy way for the public to get an expert opinion, without harming spiders.

 With around 100 species, the genus Loxosceles is found through much of the world.
 Most species are found in North and South America (~80 spp.) and Africa, with a few species scattered in other areas (e.g. Europe has one species and China has at least two species).